-PC– Bethany beach is not far from Ocean City, Maryland and is what I would label as a quiet resort.
+Bethany Beach is not far from Ocean City, Maryland and is what I would label as a quiet resort.
 The best part about it, in our book, is the ability to drive there by car and bring everything we need.

-PC – We rent a spacious 3 bedroom, 2.5 bathroom, with a fully equipped kitchen timeshare rental apartment, so my parents can join us for the week and help with our kids with special needs.
+We rent a spacious three bedroom, 2.5 bathrooms, with a fully equipped kitchen timeshare rental apartment, so my parents can join us for the week and help with our kids with special needs.
 The Sea Colony does provide bed linens, towels, and a maid service for an additional charge.

-AG- Your son is on a Gluten-Free Casein-Free diet, so how easy is it to follow while you’re traveling?
+Your son is on a gluten-free casein-free diet, how easy is it to follow while you’re traveling?

 We do go out and eat since the restaurants are all within walking distance but I actually enjoy cooking for my family since I’m a professional chef by training.
 One of the best bonding experiences we have is eating breakfast as a family on vacation.
 I make my own ‘secret’ gluten-free casein-free berry sauce and waffles recipe that I only make on vacations so you could say we’ve kind of developed our vacation rituals by now.

-AG-What activities do you enjoy while on vacation?
+What activities does your family enjoy while on vacation?

-PC– There are so many to chose from so it really depends what the general mood is.
-Bethany Beach, like many other east coast beach towns, has a fun boardwalk to explore.
-My kids have their special salt water candy store they like to go in and buy taffy from, and an old fashioned ice cream parlor that has home made gluten-free casein-free ice cream to die for.
+There are so many to choose from, so it depends on what the general mood is.
+Bethany Beach, like many other East Coast beach towns, has a fun boardwalk to explore.
+My kids have their special salt water candy store they like to go in and buy taffy from, and an old-fashioned ice cream parlor that has homemade gluten-free casein-free ice cream to die for.

-PC– He does great!
-It’s a 4-hour drive so we bring a DVD along and we tell him where we’re headed to get him excited.
+He does great!
+It’s a 4-hour drive, so we bring a DVD along, and we tell him where we’re headed to get him excited.
 It’s when he returns home and realizes vacation is over that he’s cried.

 Does your family have regular travel plans or do you change it up every year?